1) Parasternal Long Axis View – Full sweep Anterior-Posterior (2D and then Colour)

 Key Measurements & Assessments in PSLA:

 M-Mode: A single line of interrogation showing tissue motion over time.
 Can be placed through the LV at the tip of the mitral valve leaflets.
 Displays RV wall, RV diameter, septum, LV diameter, and posterior wall motion.
 Used for assessing ventricular mass/hypertrophy (e.g., posterior wall thickness).
 It is angle-dependent and assesses only a narrow segment, making it discouraged by major guidelines for some measurements in favor of B-mode.
 Its advantage is very high temporal resolution.
+It has been discouraged in the adult guidelines for echocardiography because of the angle dependency.

 Left Ventricular Fractional Shortening (LVFS): Calculated from M-Mode LV diameters at end-diastole (LVEDD) and end-systole (LVESD): (LVEDD - LVESD) / LVEDD * 100.
 Marker of LV systolic function.